-To test the detected overall trends that (1) younger children give more positive judgments than older children, (2) Danes rate the bilingual speaker speaking the neighbouring language more positively than the Swedish speakers do and (3) younger children tend to give more similar ratings in both groups of L1 than older groups do, and to evaluate our hypothesis that language attitude correlates positively with intelligibility, we reduced the data by conducting a principal component analysis (PCA) on the overall ratings on the six personality traits normality, beauty, smartness, modernity, kindness and richness, which served as input variables.
-It revealed that most of the six variables were significantly interrelated, but correlation coefficients never exceeded r = .55.
-The only variable that only correlates significantly with three of the remaining five variables (namely normality, beauty and richness) is modernity.
-This suggests that the five variables normality, beauty, smartness, kindness and richness measure the same phenomenon without entirely consisting of redundant information, which would be the case if the variables would correlate too high.
+The overall trends detected were that (i) younger children give more positive judgments than older children, (ii) Danes rate the bilingual speaker speaking the neighboring language more positively than the Swedish speakers do and (iii) younger children tend to give more similar ratings in both groups of L1 than older groups do.
+To test these trends and to evaluate our hypothesis that language attitude correlates positively with intelligibility, we reduced the data by conducting a principal component analysis (PCA) on the overall ratings on the six personality traits normality, beauty, intelligence, modernity, kindness and richness, which served as input variables.
+It revealed that most of the six variables were significantly interrelated, but correlates significantly with three of the remaining five variables (namely normality, beauty, and richness) is modernity.
+This suggests that the five variables normality, beauty, intelligence, kindness and richness measure the same phenomenon without entirely consisting of redundant information, which would be the case if the variables would correlate too highly.

 Two principal components have an eigenvalue of more than 1 and were extracted for further analysis.
-The first component has an eigenvalue of 2.64 and correlates highly (all $r \ge .70$) with the ratings for beauty, smartness, kindness and normality, medium with richness (r = .57) but low (r = .34) with modernity.
+The first component has an eigenvalue of 2.64 and correlates highly (all $r \ge .70$ ) with the ratings for beauty, intelligence, kindness and normality, medium with richness (r = .57) but low (r = .34) with modernity.
 This component therefore represents most personality traits well and seems to measure "overall attractiveness".
-The second component has an eigenvalue of 1.05 and correlates highly with old-fashioned/modern but less highly with the remaining five personality traits (see Table 4).
+The second component has an eigenvalue of 1.05 and correlates highly with modernity but much less highly with the remaining five personality traits (see Table 4).
 This component seems to measure mainly "modernity".